sysprog21/rv32emu/README.md

      |____/_____|     [-------------------------]
 ```

-`rv32emu` is an emulator for the 32 bit [RISC-V processor model](https://riscv.org/technical/specifications/),
+`rv32emu` is an emulator for the 32 bit [RISC-V processor model](https://riscv.org/technical/specifications/) (RV32),
-implementing the RISC-V instruction set architecture (ISA).
+faithfully implementing the RISC-V instruction set architecture (ISA).

 Features:
-* Fast interpreter for executing RV32 ISA
+* Fast interpreter for executing the RV32 ISA
-* Full coverage of RV32I and M, A, C extensions
+* Comprehensive support for RV32I and M, A, C extensions
-* Partial support for F extension
+* Partial support for the F extension
-* Memory-efficient
+* Memory-efficient design
 * Built-in ELF loader
-* Implementation of common newlib system calls
+* Implementation of commonly used newlib system calls
 * Experimental SDL-based display/event system calls for running video games
 * Support for remote GDB debugging